citrix-openstack/blogentries/RDO+XS+Neutron.md

 *The integration_bridge above can be found from dom0:*

 `xe network-list name-label=openstack-int-network params=bridge`

+*169.254.0.1 is hypervisor Dom0's address which OpenStack VM can reach via HIMN*

 4.3 Install XenAPI Python XML RPC lightweight bindings.